gdbroman/broman.blog/_posts/2020/2020-06-11-windows-of-opportunity.md

 Until you have options, you just gotta say yes and act on everything.

-Fast.
-Before it’s too late.
+Fast, before it’s too late.

 > For to him who has will more be given, and he will have abundance; but from him who has not, even what he has will be taken away.
 >